ml-archive/sugar/README.md

 This package contains a lot of misc. functionality that might not fit into it's own package or that would best to get PR'ed into Vapor.
 Some examples of what this package contains:

-### Mutable Leaf tag config

-To allow third party packages to register their own Leaf tags, Sugar comes with a `MutableLeafTagConfig`.

 #### How to use it in a package

 To have your package register the tags to the shared config, you can do the following: